TheCandidStartup/TheCandidStartup.github.io/_drafts/dynamodb-database-grid-view.md

 ## How Not To Do It

-We have a superficial understanding of the DynamoDB data model.
+We now have a superficial understanding of the DynamoDB data model.
 How can we use it to implement our database backed grid view?

 A natural starting point would be to try and find a logical partitioning in our data model and map that to a DynamoDB partition.
-In our case all our data is organized into tenants, with all queries working within the scope of a tenant.
-If we use tenant id as a partition attribute, we isolate each customer's workload into separate storage nodes.
+In our case, all our data is organized into tenants, with all queries working within the scope of a tenant.
+If we use tenant id as a partition attribute, we isolate each customer's workload into separate partitions.

 DynamoDB doesn't work that way.
-Each DynamoDB storage node manages about 10GB of data and has limited IO capacity (6000 reads totalling 24MB per second, 1000 writes totalling 1MB per second).
-Each DynamoDB server instance manages many storage nodes from multiple AWS customers.
+Each DynamoDB storage partition manages up to 10GB of data and has limited IO capacity (6000 reads totalling 24MB per second, 1000 writes totalling 1MB per second).
+Each DynamoDB server instance manages many storage partitions from multiple AWS customers.
 This relatively fine grained partitioning is what allows DynamoDB to scale seamlessly.
-Storage nodes are constantly moved around, split and merged, without your application having to be aware of what's going on.
+Storage partitions are constantly moved around, split and merged, without your application having to be aware of what's going on.
 This contrasts painfully with something like MongoDB where databases are sharded over physical server instances and scaling up to add more instances can take months of careful planning.

-You're not achieving any meaningful isolation by partitioning by tenant and you've reduced the access patterns you can support.
+You're not achieving any meaningful isolation by partitioning by tenant and you've severely restricted the expressiveness of your queries.
 In previous versions of DynamoDB you had to worry about sustaining even loads across storage nodes.
-Sharding by tenant does the opposite.
+Partitioning by tenant does the opposite.
 However, that's less of a problem with [DynamoDB adaptive capacity](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-partition-key-design.html#bp-partition-key-partitions-adaptive).
-DynamoDB will split storage nodes (on sort key if all items have the same partition key) to separate high traffic items.
-It can even go so far as to isolate a single super high traffic item in its own dedicated storage node.
+DynamoDB will split storage partitions (on sort key if all items have the same partition key) to separate high traffic items.
+It can even go so far as to isolate a single super high traffic item in its own dedicated storage partition.

 ## Document Design